 Day 3 - Boppard - St Goarshausen - Lorelei Passage - Rüdesheim

 Enjoy a walking tour this morning of the picturesque town of Boppard, which has a Roman fortress with 28 defensive towers.
 After lunch, we visit the charming town of St Goar overlooked by the 13th century Rheinfells castle, and enjoy a tour that takes us past the world’s largest hanging cuckoo clock.
-Later, MS Serenade 1 cruises through the spectacular Rhine Gorge, an area that is forever associated with the Romantic movement and which was the inspiration for many of Turner’s works.
+Later, our ship cruises through the spectacular Rhine Gorge, an area that is forever associated with the Romantic movement and which was the inspiration for many of Turner’s works.
 The gorge is dominated by hilltop castles such as Katz Castle, which the artist climbed on his first journey.
 Later this evening, we reach Rüdesheim, which lies beneath the Abbey of Eibingen, home of the great medieval mystic and composer St Hildegard of Bingen.
 After dinner, your speaker will compare Turner’s work to German Romantic artists, poets and composers.

 Day 4 - Rüdesheim - Mainz